 You will likely have some of the honey BBQ sauce leftover after tossing the meatballs in it.
 I like to drizzle the excess over top of the sandwich, salad, or however else I’m serving them, and/or add it to the container with the leftovers.

-- We like these hoisin glazed turkey meatballs served over brown rice or ‘fried’ quinoa with roasted vegetables or simply sauteed spinach.
+We like these baked turkey hoisin meatballs served over brown rice or ‘fried’ quinoa with roasted vegetables or simply sauteed spinach.
 Same grated onion trick!

 - The BBQ chicken meatball mixture itself isn’t spicy, so if you like heat, choose your favorite spicy BBQ sauce or add hot sauce as you’re mixing the glaze.